JahnviSi/End-to-End-Data-Analysis-and-Data-Warehousing-using-SQL/README.md

 ## Advanced SQL Analytics
 Applied advanced SQL techniques such as:
-CTEs (Common Table Expressions)
+CTEs (Common Table Expressions),
-Window Functions for ranking and time-based analysis Subqueries for dynamic segmentation and benchmarking These were used to evaluate year-over-year performance, benchmark product categories, and segment customers by loyalty (VIP, regular, new), leading to detailed customer and product performance reports.
+Window Functions for ranking and time-based analysis, Subqueries for dynamic segmentation and benchmarking These were used to evaluate year-over-year performance, benchmark product categories, and segment customers by loyalty (VIP, regular, new), leading to detailed customer and product performance reports.

 ## Skills and Tools
-SQL (for ETL, transformation, and analytics)
+SQL (for ETL, transformation, and analytics),
-Data Warehousing Concepts (Bronze–Silver–Gold architecture) Data Cleaning and Normalisation
+Data Warehousing Concepts (Bronze–Silver–Gold architecture), Data Cleaning and Normalisation,
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA),
 Advanced SQL Techniques: CTEs, window functions, subqueries

 ## Outcome
-This project demonstrates how SQL can be used not just for querying data but for building an entire data analysis workflow — from ingestion to insight generation, enabling data-driven business decisions.
+This project demonstrates how SQL can be used not just for querying data but for building an entire data analysis workflow, enabling data-driven business decisions.